duality-solutions/Dynamic/doc/dnsseed-policy.md

 Expectations for DNS Seed operators
 ====================================

-Dash Core attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
+DarkSilk Core attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
-As such, DNS seeds must be run by entities which have some minimum level of trust within the Dash community.
+As such, DNS seeds must be run by entities which have some minimum level of trust within the DarkSilk community.

-Other implementations of Dash software may also use the same seeds and may be more exposed.
-In light of this exposure, this document establishes some basic expectations for operating dnsseeds.
+Other implementations of DarkSilk software may also use the same seeds and may be more exposed.
+In light of this exposure this document establishes some basic expectations for the expectations for the operation of dnsseeds.

-0. A DNS seed operating organization or person is expected to follow good host security practices, maintain control of applicable infrastructure, and not sell or transfer control of the DNS seed.
+0. A DNS seed operating organization or person is expected to follow good host security practices and maintain control of their serving infrastructure and not sell or transfer control of their DNS seed.
 Any hosting services contracted by the operator are equally expected to uphold these expectations.

-1. The DNS seed results must consist exclusively of fairly selected and functioning Dash nodes from the public network to the best of the operator's understanding and capability.
+1. The DNS seed results must consist exclusively of fairly selected and functioning DarkSilk nodes from the public network to the best of the operators understanding and capability.

 2. For the avoidance of doubt, the results may be randomized but must not single-out any group of hosts to receive different results unless due to an